-It is always interesting to roam around the ASIS show floor, looking for cool technologies and breakthrough products.
+It is always interesting to roam around the show floor at September’s ASIS International conference, looking for cool technologies and breakthrough products.
 It was my 11th ASIS, and I have learned that in most years (the good ones), you can pick up on a theme — a thread of sorts that unites a good majority of the new product launches.

 The theme of this ASIS was surely the manufacturers’ embrace of mobile technology.
 The trend was mostly applicable to video and access control — but it got to the point where I was thinking that I would turn the next corner and find a fence in a backpack or something just as unexpected.

 IQinVision has taken app development a step further.
 According to Director of Marketing Wendi Burke, the company has developed two new apps for Google Glass — that funky Star Trek-age thingy that you wear on your head like a clear eye patch.
-Talk about staying ahead of the curve — the device isn’t even commercially available yet!
-Still, the company sees value in it, and in fact has targeted the apps at security installers.
+Talk about jumping the gun — the device isn’t even commercially available yet!
+Still, the company sees value in being ahead of the curve, and in fact has targeted the apps at security installers.

-Once Google Glass is released — likely in the middle of 2014 — security installers will be able to use the app as a hands-free way to help focus cameras during installation.
+Once Google Glass is released — likely in the middle of 2014 — security installers will be able to use the app for the device as a hands-free way to help focus cameras during the installation process.
 That means no lugging a laptop computer up a ladder with you to focus cameras, as long as you can get used to wearing the space-age monocle.
-When a camera is plugged in, it will automatically pop up in Google Glass and the installer will be able to look at a counter, which will tell them how close they are to having the camera focused.
+When a camera is plugged in, it will automatically pop up in Google Glass and the installer will be able to look at a counter on the screen, which will tell them how close they are to having the camera focused properly.
 The higher the number on the counter, the closer it is to being in focus.